Gui1111RIbeiro/App_Campo_Minado/README.md

 - `Feature 1`: icon image
 - `Feature 2`: split screen
 - `Feature 3`: compatible for both devices IOS and Android
+- `Feature 4`: see the time passing
+- `Feature 5`: lossing or winning is possible to restart the game
+- `Feature 6`: you can hold the number to show the houses around you if you checked all bomb numbers around

 # ▶ Run the Project